15-Year-Old Boy Being Held For Murder Escapes From Orange County Juvenile Hall

-ORANGE (CBSLA) — Authorities are searching for a 15-year-old who escaped from an Orange juvenile detention facility, where he was being held on suspicion of murder.
+ORANGE (CBSLA) — Authorities are searching for a 15-year-old who escaped from an Orange juvenile detention facility, where he was being held on suspicion of murdering his mother.

 Ike is described a white male, about 6 feet tall, 200 pounds and last seen wearing a white shirt and red pants.